Debt consolidation loans can help eliminate unpaid debts and bills.

 If you have some or all of the challenges listed below, then probably yes.
 If you are not certain, then talk to a non-credit counseling agency for advice.
-More non-profit credit counseling.
+More info on non-profit credit counseling.

 - If you are having difficulty paying your outstanding debts or are struggling with keeping up with bills.

 - The current debt you have on your accounts has different interest rates, oftentimes at a higher level.
 It can help people who would like to have one interest rate, usually lower, for all your debts.

 - If you are currently paying multiple loans for different expenses from different lenders.

 - If you are having problems in staying organized and sending checks to the different creditors at different dates.